-As any accident reconstruction textbook will underscore, people usually overestimate the time it took for a car accident to unfold.
-In one study, participants who viewed a thirty second event gave an average estimated duration of 150 seconds, 500% longer than it actually took.
+As any accident reconstruction textbook will underscore, people usually overestimate the time it takes for a car accident to unfold.
+In one study, participants who viewed a thirty-second event estimated an average duration of 150 seconds, 500% longer than it actually took.

 This typically works to the victim’s advantage, particularly with respect to speed.
 Why?
 Because the longer a visual estimation takes, the slower the vehicle must have been traveling.

-Q: When you saw the Plaintiff, how far away was he from your vehicle?
+Q: When you first saw the Plaintiff, how far away was he from your vehicle?

 A: I’m not sure.
-I did not have a tape measure.
+I didn’t have a tape measure.

-Q: So you have no idea.
+Q: So you’re saying you have no idea?
 You can’t even offer an estimate?

 A: Maybe 40 yards.

 Q: Forty yards?
-Could it have been 50?
+Could it have been more, say, 50 yards?

 A: I guess so.